 How to fix:

-Fixing root rot isn’t easy and the stress involved with the rot itself and what is required to fix the issue can kill cannabis plants.
+Fixing root rot in organics or hydroponics isn’t easy and the stress involved with the rot itself and what is required to fix the issue can kill cannabis plants.
 To fix root rot, you will need to remove the plant from its container and gently wash the roots to remove any dead or decayed material.
-Be careful and try not to damage too much of the roots.
-Prune away any severely damaged roots with sterilized scissors then repot your cannabis plant in fresh, well-draining soil, and make sure the new container has adequate drainage holes.
-Reduce how often you water your plants and make sure the soil has dried out between waterings.
-Adding beneficial microbes or fungicides to the soil can help prevent further fungal growth.
-You can also add amendments such as perlite to your soil to improve drainage.
+Be careful and try not to damage too much of the roots, as the roots will feel brittle and break away easily.

 Pests and fungi